panglesd/slipshow/docs/syntax.rst

   Moves the screen untils the element is centered.

 ``focus`` or ``focus-at-unpause``
   Focus on the element by zooming on it.
+Possible to specify multiple ids.

 ``unfocus`` or ``unfocus-at-unpause``
   Unfocus by going back to the last position before a focus.

 ``static-at-unpause``
   Make the element ``static``.
 By "static" we mean the css styling ``position:static; visibility:visible`` will be applied.
+Possible to specify multiple ids.

 ``unstatic-at-unpause``
   Make the element ``unstatic``.
 By "unstatic" we mean the css styling ``position:absolute; visibility:hidden`` will be applied.
+Possible to specify multiple ids.

 ``reveal-at-unpause``
   Reveal the element.
 By "revealing" we mean the css styling ``opacity:1`` will be applied.
+Possible to specify multiple ids.

+``unreveal-at-unpause``
+  Hide the element.
+By "unrevealing" we mean the css styling ``opacity:0`` will be applied.
+Possible to specify multiple ids.

 ``exec-at-unpause``
   Execute the slipscript.
+Possible to specify multiple ids.

 Custom scripts
 --------------